Cohort Objective

 - This innovative cohort is designed as a two-year Doctor of Ministry (DMin.) degree, plus one-year for writing a dissertation totaling 30-credit hours

-- Five online courses one per semester (Fall, Spring, Summer) with a three-day on-site immersion experience for each course
+- Six online courses one per semester (Fall, Spring, Summer) with a three and a half-day on-site immersion experience for each course.
+Four of the courses include a 1-credit hour seminar.

 - Dissertation preparation begins in the first course